tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_docs_as_code_tool_options.md

 ### Read the Docs {#readthedocs}

 Read the Docs is an online hosting and deployment platform that can read Sphinx projects (from a public repository such as GitHub or Bitbucket) and automatically build the web output.
 In other words, it is a "continuous documentation platform for Sphinx" (see [An introduction to Sphinx and Read the Docs for Technical Writers](http://ericholscher.com/blog/2016/jul/1/sphinx-and-rtd-for-writers/)).
-Whereas GitHub Pages is based on Jekyll, Read the Docs is based on Sphinx.

 The introduction on the [Read the Docs homepage](https://readthedocs.org/) describes the platform as follows:

 > Read the Docs hosts documentation, making it fully searchable and easy to find.
 You can import your docs using any major version control system, including Mercurial, Git, Subversion, and Bazaar.
 We support webhooks so your docs get built when you commit code.
 There's also support for versioning so you can build docs from tags and branches of your code in your repository.

-Read the Docs has both an open-source, free version ([readthedocs.org](https://readthedocs.org/)) and a commercial version ([readthedocs.com](https://readthedocs.com/)).
+Read the Docs provides both an open-source, free version ([readthedocs.org](https://readthedocs.org/)) and a commercial version ([readthedocs.com](https://readthedocs.com/)).
 This allows you to level-up your project when your needs mature but also doesn't lock you into a paid solution when you're not ready for it.

-Read the Docs provides themes specific for documentation websites, and also lets you author in reStructuredText (or Markdown, if you prefer that instead). reStructuredText provides more documentation-specific features and semantics &mdash; see my discussion [here](pubapis_markdown.html#rst_and_asciidoc) for more details, or see [Why You Shouldn't Use "Markdown" for Documentation](http://ericholscher.com/blog/2016/mar/15/dont-use-markdown-for-technical-docs/) for a more impassioned argument for rST.
+Read the Docs provides themes specific for documentation websites, and also lets you author in reStructuredText (or Markdown, if you prefer that instead). reStructuredText provides more documentation-specific features and semantics &mdash; see my discussion in [What about reStructuredText and Asciidoc?](pubapis_markdown.html#rst_and_asciidoc) for more details, or see [Why You Shouldn't Use "Markdown" for Documentation](http://ericholscher.com/blog/2016/mar/15/dont-use-markdown-for-technical-docs/) for a more impassioned argument for rST.

 The [Read the Docs documentation](https://docs.readthedocs.io/en/latest/getting_started.html) shows a sample output.